 What kind of training do Fit’s learning coaches have?

-Fit’s learning coaches undergo rigorous training to achieve certification in Fit’s subject areas: reading, math, logic, writing, penmanship, and Lil Fits.
+Fit’s learning coaches undergo rigorous training to achieve certification in Fit’s subject areas: reading, math, logic, writing, spelling, penmanship, and Lil Fits.
 They are required to pass three initial audits and then ongoing quarterly audits.
 Before joining Fit, coaches typically bring backgrounds in behavioral science and/or psychology.
 We typically have at least one intern on staff from Washington University’s Department of Psychological & Brain Sciences.

 Aside from formal education and training, you’ll find that Fit Learning coaches are particularly dedicated to motivating students and helping children learn.
 They have fun at their job and ensure that learners are enjoying themselves and loving to learn.
 Our coaches are resourceful, flexible, and quick on their feet.
 For more information about Fit coaches, check out our team page.